mariansollmann/guides/tools/README.md

 **PHPUnit 4 incompatibility**

-Instead of relying on the default `include-path` setting, use the `custom loader` option and specify the path to composer's autoload.php.
+Instead of relying on the default `include-path` setting, use the `custom loader` option and specify the path to composer's `autoload.php`.

 ![PhpStorm screenshot](img/phpstorm-phpunit-configuration.png)